 If you don't want to accept cookies, you can change your preferences

-What the government needs to do to promote health outcomes by reducing health inequalities related to immigration policy.
+What the government needs to do to reduce health inequalities and improve health outcomes.

 In England, the NHS is required to charge ‘overseas visitors’ for secondary healthcare provided in hospitals or delivered in the community.
 Patients who are classed as overseas visitors are required to pay the full cost of treatment up front, unless the care they require is deemed by clinicians to be urgent or immediately necessary.
+A person who is required to pay for secondary healthcare will need to pay upfront for treatment or to re-pay a NHS debt after receiving urgent treatment, including maternity care.
 Overseas visitors are charged at 150% of the standard treatment rate.

-Some types of secondary healthcare, such as treatment at an A&E service, are exempt from charging.
-Many overseas visitors will be exempt from charging, including people who paid the NHS surcharge when they applied for their visa.
+Many overseas visitors will be exempt from charging, including people who paid the NHS surcharge when they applied for their visa and people with a pending asylum claim.

 A person will usually be required to pay for secondary healthcare in England if they have: